lkodinsson/MARS/Core/Characters/Backgrounds.md

 ## Commoner

 Some people just live ordinary lives.
-They have friends, they perform average jobs, and have a baseline understanding of their world.
+They have friends, jobs, and a baseline understanding of their world.
 Some people seek a varied world experience, rather than dedicating themselves to single worldly goal.

 Any two basic skills +1